mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

     kubectl delete profile <profile-name>
     ```

-1. Find and make record of all persistent volumes IDs associated with this profile.
-Delete these volumes later.
+1. Find, and make a record of all persistent volumes IDs associated with this profile.
+You will delete these volumes later.

     ```bash
     kubectl get persistentvolume